 What Tasks Do Seizure Response Dogs Perform?

 Seizure response dogs are invaluable assets.
-They assist their owners during frightening and dangerous events, and they also serve as constant companions that provide unconditional love, friendship, and support.
-Many people with epilepsy and other people who have seizures are unable to live “normal” lives, and these dogs provide them with that opportunity.
+They assist their owners during frightening and dangerous events.
+Plus, they serve as constant companions that provide unconditional love, friendship, and support.
+Many people with epilepsy and other people who have seizures are unable to live “normal” lives.
+These dogs provide them with that opportunity.
 Seizure response dogs are truly lifesavers, in every sense of the word.